riffcc/orbiter/README.md

 sudo apt install libnss3-dev libgtk-3-0 libgbm1 libasound2 libatk1.0-0 node-pre-gyp git curl
 ```

 Additionally, Orbiter utilizes **Node.JS** and **pnpm** to set up and install the platform, and as such it's required to install them as well.
-It is possible to use **yarn** instead of pnpm, but it's not recommended as it requires much more memory.
-Nevertheless, instructions for both will be provided.

 #### **Base: Node.JS**
 Required whether you use pnpm or yarn.
-We suggest using the [NodeSource installation guide](https://github.com/nodesource/distributions#installation-instructions), with $NODE_MAJOR set to 20:
+We suggest using the [NodeSource installation guide](https://github.com/nodesource/distributions#installation-instructions), with $NODE_MAJOR set to 22:

 1. Download and import the Nodesource GPG key